 Tenant Eviction in Foreclosure: What Are Your Rights?

-When hard times cause a landlord to default on his or her loan, the bank becomes the new landlord.
-As the bank will make clear to you, banks aren't in the rental business.
-The bank will typically move to sell the foreclosed property as soon as it can.
+When hard times cause a landlord to default on their loan, their rental unit could be foreclosed.
+The bank can recoup the past due loan payments by taking title to the home.
+That means the bank becomes the new landlord.
+But banks aren't in the rental business.
+They will typically move to sell the foreclosed property as soon as possible.
 This results in quickly evicting anyone living on the property -- usually with little warning.
 Here's how it happens and what renters-in-foreclosure can do about it.

 If Your Landlord Is in Default

-Sometimes, landlords can't cover the mortgage payments on the property that they are renting out to tenants.
-This can happen for many reasons such as:
+Sometimes, landlords can't cover the mortgage payments on the property they rent out to tenants.
+This can happen for many reasons, such as:

 - The landlord may have taken out too big of a loan in the first place